xuwenyihust/Distributed-Machine-Learning-Exercise/click_through_rate_prediction/README.md

 - Featurize categorical data using one-hot-encoding ([OHE](https://www.quora.com/What-is-one-hot-encoding-and-when-is-it-used-in-data-science)).
 *Categorical features -> numerical features.*
     - Define a function to generate OHE features from original categorical data and represent OHE data in SparseVector.
-    - Create an OHE dictionary from the dataset.
+    - Create an **OHE dictionary** from the dataset.
+    - Apply OHE to the dataset.

 - Reduce dimensionality.